jhauga/ccal/README.md

 ## Command Line Usage:

-To use as a command line tool, pass digits, arithmetic operators, and nesting characters (`(`, `)`, `{`, `}`, `[`, `]`) separated with a space.
+To use as a command line tool; pass digits, arithmetic operators, and nesting characters (`(`, `)`, `{`, `}`, `[`, `]`) separated with a space.

 **IMPORTANT NOTE** - use `x` instead of `*` for multiplcation.